-The next morning I woke up excited to make the short walk down to the beach and check it out.
-After a quick breakfast, I grabbed my camera and headed down the path to the beach.
-As my toes hit the sand and my eyes took in the wide expanse of sand and two-toned clear blue sea before me, I was literally speechless.
+After a quick breakfast, I grab my camera and head down the path to the beach.
+As my toes hit the sand, my eyes take in the wide expanse of sand and two-toned clear azure sea before me.

-It was even more beautiful than the pictures I’d seen (how often does that happen?).
-I could hardly believe my luck and I immediately wished that I had planned to stay longer.
+It is even more beautiful than the pictures I’ve seen (how often does that happen?).
+I can hardly believe my luck and I immediately wish I had planned a longer stay.

-I spent the morning walking the long stretch of white sand (which went all the way to the town of Bira at low tide) and then made a stop by the only other hotel in the area, the Bara Beach Hotel.
-It was the other place I’d considered staying before deciding on Mangga Lodge and it was just beautiful.
-It would be hard to go wrong with either if you were planning a visit to the area.
+It’s the other place I considered staying before deciding on Mangga Lodge and it’s just beautiful.
+It would be hard to go wrong with either if you’re planning a visit to the area.

 Saturday Night Fever in Bira

 That afternoon as I’m grabbing a beer from the lodge’s super-convenient honor-bar-fridge (you just write down whatever you take under your name on the wall), Elvis asks me to peruse the dinner menu and place my order.

 Mangga is such a small hotel and there are only two other guests at the moment – Klaus and another couple from Germany, all divers.
 So dinner will be served at 7pm and we’ll all dine together family-style.

 He also mentions that on Saturday nights they all head into town for a beer or two.
 He invites me to come along.

 A Saturday night on the town in Bira, how delightful!
 Of course I’d love to join them.